 If you have mild nausea, your doctor may prescribe an antihistamine such as cinnarizine, cyclizine or promethazine.
 These will also help to treat dizziness.

 Medicines to treat vertigo and sickness are usually only taken for a short time - normally from 3 to 14 days.
-If you have vertigo frequently, your doctor may prescribe a short supply of these medicines to keep at home, to use when you have another attack.
+If you have vertigo frequently and long term, your doctor may prescribe a short supply of these medicines to keep at home, to use when you have another attack.

 It is not possible to list all the possible side-effects of each of these medicines in this leaflet.
 However, as with all medicines, there are a number of side-effects that have been reported.
 If you want more information specific to your medicine, see the information leaflet that came with your medicine.

-Most side-effects are not serious and each person may react differently to these medicines.
+Most side-effects of vertigo treatment are not serious and each person may react differently to these medicines.
 Common side-effects include drowsiness, constipation, headaches, tiredness, trouble with sleeping (insomnia) and indigestion.
 Prochlorperazine can cause muscle twitching of the shoulders, face and neck.
 This usually goes away once this medicine is stopped.

 Who cannot take medicines for vertigo?